Entire Amtrak Train ‘Topples Over’ in Missouri Derailment

 Goulet said he “did not personally see anybody dead,” but that “there are no doubt people still trapped on that train.
 They’re starting to cut it apart now.”

-Another passenger, Rob Nightingale, posted a video on Facebook as he sat on top of the toppled train saying the truck was hit as it crossed the tracks.
+Another passenger, Rob Nightingale, posted a video on Facebook as he sat on top of the overturned train saying the truck was hit as it crossed the tracks.

-Amtrak confirmed the incident on Monday afternoon, and said there were 243 passengers onboard at the time.

 Survivors were brought to a local elementary school for triage, Goulet told The Daily Beast.
 He said there appeared to be dozens of people waiting to be checked out by medical staff.